PROTECTION OR ETHNOPIRACY?

 The DST has worked at establishing systems and legislation for the protection of IK intellectual property since 2003, and has long envisaged a National Indigenous Knowledge Systems Office (“NIKSO”) to unlock lucrative investment deals with the drug and biotech sectors.

-Although the Bill’s stated aims are to establish a novel, community-based approach for the protection of indigenous knowledge and to curb unauthorised commercial exploitation of indigenous innovations without benefit-sharing with the communities who claim to have developed them, it is potentially the State itself, which will become the biggest exploiter [Ethno-Pirate] of all, thereby defeating the very purpose of the intended legislation.
+Although the Bill’s stated aims are to establish a novel, community-based approach for the protection of indigenous knowledge and to curb unauthorized commercial exploitation of indigenous innovations without benefit-sharing with the communities who claim to have developed them, it is potentially the State itself, which will become the biggest exploiter [Ethno-Pirate] of all, thereby defeating the very purpose of the intended legislation.

 Through this Bill our government is keen to exploit the demand for our indigenous plant resources by becoming a conduit for commercial product leads and technologies under its Bio-Economic Strategy Programme.